jmohr/compago/README.md

     $ python myapp.py --log --logfile /var/log/myapp.log test_command Justin

-The second default plugin is the ConfigPlugin.
+The second default plugin is the `ConfigPlugin`.
 This allows you to read config vars from a YAML formatted config file (default location:
 ./myapp.py.conf).
 This location can be overridden by specifying the --configfile option on the command line.

-Any config variables defined in the config file are available within your commands as myapp.config['YOUR_KEY'].
+Any config variables defined in the config file are available within your commands as `myapp.config['YOUR_KEY']`.
 For example, say you have a config file named /etc/myapp.conf:

     YOUR_NAME: Justin